Jhonzim/PW/fontes/README.txt

 License
 -------
-Please read the full license text (OFL.txt) to understand the permissions, restrictions and requirements for usage, redistribution, and modification.
+Please read the full license text (LICENSE.txt) to understand the permissions, restrictions and requirements for usage, redistribution, and modification.

 You can use them freely in your products & projects - print or digital, commercial or otherwise.
-However, you can't sell the fonts on their own.

 This isn't legal advice, please consider consulting a lawyer and see the full license for all details.